Table of Contents

 It does, in fact.

 According to experts, the best way to heat a reptile is with technology that most closely replicates the way the sun provides heat: halogen flood bulbs.
 Provide heat for your beardie with two high-wattage halogen flood bulbs placed close together over the basking surface.
+Why two?
+With two, you ensure you are covering more surface area and covering the entire bearded dragon while basking.
+Temps getting to hot?
+You could always implement a Rheostat to adjust temperatures as needed.
 Avoid using other options, as these are less effective at providing basking heat and may negatively affect your pet’s health.
+Always keep in mind, reptiles cannot feel belly heat.

 How to measure terrarium temperature